 There is no service fee for this program.

-COSTI's Housing Drop-in program is funded by the City of Toronto, Homeless Initiatives Fund and the United Way of Greater Toronto
+COSTI's Housing Drop-in program is funded by the City of Toronto, Homeless Initiatives Fund, and the United Way Greater Toronto.

 View Workshop Calendars